"No problem can be solved by the same consciousness that created it. We need to see the world anew." — Albert Einstein

 The Appirio CRM Strategy Services team often sees the damage from traditional operating models by way of client platform assessments.
-In-depth analysis of environments and architectures often reveals problems, requiring costly remediations and commonly indicates a lack of business readiness and internal alignment challenges.
-The root cause of which can be traced to the decisions going into technology investments.
+In-depth analysis of environments and architectures often reveals problems, requiring costly remediations and commonly indicating a lack of business readiness and internal alignment challenges.
+The root cause of these problems can be traced to the decisions going into technology investments.
 Unfortunately, for these organizations, continuous delivery does not equate to continuous value.

-A company’s traditional operating model deteriorates through a Reactive or Tactical Cycle.
-This ineffective cycle consists of reactive requests followed by tactical responses.
+A company’s traditional operating model deteriorates through a reactive or tactical cycle, an ineffective methodology consisting of reactive requests followed by tactical responses.
 Under market and operational pressures, it’s understandable why business requests are focused on solving pain points instead of increasing operational value.
 This lost value can be identified through enhancement requests and underutilized improvements.

-The best illustrations of a Reactive and Tactical Cycle includes limited use functionality, excessive customizations, and overly complicated assets.
-When these requests are characterized as business needs and driven through to delivery, the Reactive and Tactical Cycle disrupts and misaligns the business and IT stakeholders.
-This assures that unhealthy decision-making continues and damaging practices fill the work culture.
-Negative effects mount up over time and can result in operating environments gaining clutter, resource capacity drains and lost time to low-value activities
+The best illustrations of a reactive and tactical cycle include limited-use functionality, excessive customizations, and overly complicated assets.
+When these requests are characterized as business needs and driven through to delivery, the reactive and tactical cycle disrupts and misaligns the business and IT stakeholders.
+This assures that unhealthy decisionmaking continues and damaging practices fill the work culture.
+Negative effects mount up over time and can result in operating environments gaining clutter, resource capacity drains, and lost time to low-value activities.

 Key Benefits of a Continuous Value Operating Model

 True collaborative partnerships between business and IT are enabled and fostered.

 Business processes and technology begin to complement each other, resulting in simpler processes and enhancements.

 With reduction of operational noise, better business and IT alignments, and the right tools comes fewer defects and change impacts.